-Please join us on Friday, Jan.
-3, 2020, 9 am ET, when Reginald Dwayne Betts, Poet, Essayist, Lecturer on Mass Incarceration, will be our guest on Criminal Justice Insider with Babz Rawls Ivy & Jeff Grant – The Voice of CT Criminal Justice.
+On Friday, Jan.
+3, 2020, 9 am ET, Reginald Dwayne Betts, Poet, Essayist, Lecturer on Mass Incarceration, was our guest on Criminal Justice Insider with Babz Rawls Ivy & Jeff Grant – The Voice of CT Criminal Justice.
 Live on WNHH 103.5 FM New Haven, rebroadcast at 5 pm.
 Live-streamed and podcast everywhere, see below.
 Sponsored by the Community Foundation for Greater New Haven – Now More Than Ever.

 A poet, essayist and national spokesperson for the Campaign for Youth Justice, Reginald Dwayne Betts writes and lectures about the impact of mass incarceration on American society.
 He is the author of two previous collections of poetry, Bastards of the Reagan Era and Shahid Reads His Own Palm, as well as a memoir, A Question of Freedom.
 A graduate of Yale Law School, he lives in New Haven, Connecticut, with his wife and their two sons.